What sail, what spars, what foils Español / English

 By tuning correctly a sail, we can prepare it to be faster in flat waters or to be stronger to climb waves.
 Only the correct model offers the perfect balance of both terms and it can be perfectly tuned only for the conditions the sailor is going to face.

 N1 Foils offers very high quality at a surprisingly affordable price.
-The production is made with CNC moulds, which give the blades a very good finishing, and the epoxy resins and glass fiver they use are of the best quality.
+The production is made with CNC moulds, which give the blades a very good finishing, and the epoxy resins and glass fiver they use, in some cases specially made for the company, are of the best quality.

-The company has recently introduced new designs featuring a concave trailing edge and the Silker surface finishing, which make foils faster by improving their hydrodynamic coefficient and producing less turbulence at high speed and greater lift at any speed: the daggerboards FLEXON, for sailors up to 43 kg, and DYNAMIC, for those of higher weights, and the rudder KERM, the stiffest on the market, which is exactly what any sailor needs.
+The company has recently introduced new designs featuring a concave trailing edge and the Silker surface finishing, which make foils faster by improving their hydrodynamic coefficient and producing less turbulence at high speed and greater lift at any speed: the daggerboard, in the version FLEXON (sailors up to 43 kg) and DYNAMIC (for higher weights).

 Light sailors need equipment to help them in difficult conditions.
 Gusts generally cause them to heel suddenly.
-The FLEXON centerboard helps them making the boat respond more progressively.
-In most cases, light sailor means young sailor; expert sailors are usually older and consequently heavier and stronger.
-For them it’s easier to see coming gusts and to trim their sail even in advance.
-Young sailors are smaller… and trimming and hiking continuously can be exhausting for them.
+The FLEXON centerboard helps them making the boat respond more progressively and easier to sail.

 In light winds there’s no difference between a flexible and a stiff dagger board, but in medium and strong winds the difference for a sailor can be very remarkable.